aconstlink/natus/README.md

 # natus

-natus is a software framework for real-time interactive audio/visual applications.
-Ok, ok.
-Not yet but it will be. :art: :construction:
+natus is a personal endeavour into and a software framework for real-time interactive audio/visual applications.